Policies

 We are aware that in order for children to learn about managing risks associated with physical activity, we need to offer stimulating and challenging environments; through these environments children are supported to explore and develop their own abilities and understanding.
 Alongside this we aim to manage the level of risk so that children are not exposed to unacceptable dangers.
 We conduct risk assessments and establish suitable arrangements for off-site visits to encourage children and their families to take advantage of the range of physical activities available within the local community.

 In the Early Years spending time sedentary (being inactive, restrained or sitting) limits the opportunities that children have to move.
-Sedentary behaviour is any low-energy activity that takes place while sitting or lying down.
+Sedentary behavior is any low-energy activity that takes place while sitting or lying down.
 We avoid using restraining equipment (buggies, chairs, car seats) for long periods of time, unless for reasons of safety.
 We interact regularly with every child to encourage movement.

 We provide suitable physical activities for all